Is My Ankle Sprained or Broken?

-Sports injuries are extremely common, with a yearly number totaling over 3 million for athletic youths in the U.S., alone.
-This means an emergency room or doctor visit is not always a logical or frugal first choice, and most individuals choose to treat themselves at home after they sprain their ankle.
+Sprained ankles are very common, especially considering how many people play sports.
+A sprain will usually heal on its own with a good wrap, time off from bearing weight, elevation and some ice.
+Considering the price of an emergency room visit, the ER is not always a logical or frugal first choice.
+But if the ankle is broken, delaying care can be a bad thing.
 Knowing when to see a doctor about an ankle injury is important and can save both time and further complications.
+But how do you know?
 The team at Kansas City Foot Specialists put together these signs to look for to help determine if it’s a sprained or broken ankle.

 Ankle Sprains Cause Less Pain

-Ankle sprains are some of the most frequent sports injuries.
-Treating an ankle sprain at home is easy, and while the injury is uncomfortable, it usually requires no further attention than an ice pack and a wrap and is usually treated very conservatively.
+Ankle sprains are one of the most common sports injuries.
+Because of the numerous tendons, ligaments and muscles in the ankles, a sprain can take a while to heal.
+Treating an ankle sprain at home is easy and usually requires no further attention than an ice pack and a wrap.
 However, should a sprain occur higher up in the ankle, you should seek medical attention to be sure that you don't have a fractured ankle which is a more serious injury.

 Broken Ankles Usually Can’t Bear Weight

 Knowing the difference between an ankle sprain and a broken ankle is vital, as a broken bone can heal improperly if left for too long.
 Here are three signs to look for:

 A broken ankle typically bears no weight

 A broken ankle causes a large amount of pain when moved

 Look for a large amount of bruising or pain to the bones on the side of the ankles